$hp$-a posteriori error estimates for hybrid high-order methods applied to biharmonic problems: Numerical examples

-Figure~\ref{Ex2:error_uniform_refinement} (left panel) reports the energy error and the a posteriori estimator, i.e., the left- and right-hand sides of~\eqref{upper error bound}.
+Let us first verify the convergence rates of the HHO method for $k\in\{0,\dots,3\}$.
+Figure~\ref{Ex2:error_uniform_refinement} reports the energy error corresponding to the left-hand side of~\eqref{upper error bound} (left panel) and the \emph{a posteriori} error estimator corresponding to the right-hand side of~\eqref{upper error bound} (right panel).
 The rates are computed as a function of DoFs, which denotes the total number of globally coupled discrete unknowns (that is, the total number of face unknowns except those located on the boundary faces).
 We observe that the energy error and the a posteriori estimator both converge at the optimal rate $\mathcal{O}(\textup{DoFs}^{-\frac{(k+1)}{3}})$.
 Moreover, the right panel of Figure~\ref{Ex2:error_uniform_refinement} reports the effectivity index, defined as the ratio of the a posteriori estimator to the energy error.
 We observe that the effectivity index remains well behaved as a function of DoFs, taking values between 1.2 and 1.85 for $k\geq1$, whereas the effectivity index is slightly greater than 2 for $k=0$.
 Finally, we observe that the minimum in the upper error bound \eqref{upper error bound} is always reached by the second component involving only the data oscillation term.